Jobs available at the League

 - Work collaboratively with members of all departments

 - Other duties and special projects as assigned

 The above statements are intended to describe the general nature and level of work being performed by the individual(s) assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required.

-Bachelor’s degree and at least three years of experience in institutional development required; interest in the arts and knowledge of music preferred.
-Candidate must have strong writing and editing skills, demonstrated proposal writing experience, knowledge of budgeting for grant proposals, and the ability to handle multiple tasks under deadline pressure.
+Bachelor’s degree and one to two years of experience in development required, preferably with a non-profit arts organization.
+Knowledge of music preferred.
+Candidate must have strong writing and editing skills as well as the ability to handle multiple tasks under deadline pressure.
 Outstanding capacities for communication, personal presentation, organization, accuracy, follow-through, timeliness, consistency, and detail are essential.
-S/he must have ability to: demonstrate initiative within the responsibilities defined, work independently and as part of a team, and interact effectively with all levels of staff, volunteers, donors, and prospects.
-Other abilities pertinent to the position include strong computer skills (Word, Excel, relational databases), as well as a strong work ethic and service mentality.
+S/he must have ability to: demonstrate initiative within the responsibilities defined, work independently and as part of a team, and interact effectively with all levels of staff, board, donors, and prospects.
+Great comfort level working on computers, databases, and Microsoft Excel and Word.